ni/niveristand-python/README.rst

 About
 =====
 The **niveristand** package contains an API (Application Programming Interface) that interacts with NI VeriStand systems.
-It is implemented in Python.
+The package is implemented in Python.
 NI created and supports this package.

 Requirements
 ============